kwodzicki/pywbgt/README.md

 # JupyterLab and Docker
 A Dockerfile and `run-jupyter.sh` shell script are provided to create and run a consistent environment for the package.
 This requires the user to have the Docker containerization program installed to work.
-Once the use has Docker installed, they can run the shell script using the following:
+Once the user has Docker installed, they can run the shell script using the following:

     bash run-jupyter.sh